Judge orders US officials to weigh coal mine's climate costs - WTMJ

 The publicly owned land that’s in dispute was leased by Cloud Peak Energy in 2007.
 It’s located in a sparsely populated area of southeastern Montana dominated by ranching and mining.

-Environmentalists sued after the expansion was approved, claiming climate change hadn’t been fully considered under the Obama administration.
+Environmentalists sued when the mine expansion was approved, claiming climate change hadn’t been fully considered under the Obama administration.
 That led to a 2016 order for officials to re-examine the environmental impacts, and then another lawsuit when that study was completed.

 Follow Matthew Brown on Twitter: @MatthewBrownAP